Short stem prosthesis: Benefits, challenges, and success factors

 Patients who receive a short stem prosthesis often benefit from faster rehabilitation.
 The shorter duration of surgery and lower blood loss contribute to the fact that patients can be mobilized more quickly, which shortens the overall recovery time.

-• Early Physiotherapy: The faster mobilization enables early start of physiotherapy, which promotes the restoration of mobility and muscle strength.
+• Early physiotherapy: The faster mobilization enables starting physiotherapy early, which promotes the restoration of mobility and muscle strength.

-• Less postoperative pain: Patients often report less postoperative pain, which facilitates participation in rehabilitation programs and accelerates recovery.
+• Less postoperative pain: Patients frequently report less postoperative pain, which facilitates participation in rehabilitation programs and speeds up recovery.

-• Faster return to daily activities: Faster rehabilitation means that patients can return to their normal daily activities and hobbies more quickly, which significantly improves quality of life.
+• Faster return to daily activities: A faster rehabilitation means that patients can return more quickly to their normal daily activities and hobbies, which significantly improves quality of life.

 4. Preservation of anatomical structure